Climax (band): Career

 Climax initially consisted of lead singer Sonny Geraci; composer and guitarist Walter D. Nims; composer, singer, and keyboardist Nick D'Amico (Nicola Marcello D'Amico); and drummer Jon Jon Guttman (who wrote several songs on the band's lone album and also played other percussion).
 This quartet were soon augmented by unofficial fifth member (and second keyboardist) Johnny Stevenson, who officially joined the band upon D'Amico's departure in 1971.
+Rick Lipp also played keyboards with the band at some point.
 Executive producer Marc Gordon and record producer Larry Cox also played instrumental roles in recording the band and shaping their sound.
 The band was together from 1970 to 1976, during which they recorded one album, many singles and unreleased sides.
 They are generally considered a one-hit wonder because other than "Precious and Few", no other releases gained much widespread success.

 Origins

-Climax came out of the ashes of the 1960s hit band The Outsiders.
-Former Outsiders members Geraci, Nims, and D'Amico, along with new member Guttman recorded and released a few singles under the Outsiders name (including "Lovin' You"/"Think I'm Fallin'" and "Changes"/"Lost in My World"), but when Tom King of the original band threatened legal action, the name of the band was changed to Climax for subsequent singles.
+Climax descended from the 1960s hit band The Outsiders.
+Former Outsiders members Geraci, Nims, and D'Amico, along with new member Guttman recorded and released one single under the Outsiders name ("Changes"/"Lost in My World") and another issued as a solo single by Geraci ("Lovin' You"/"Think I'm Fallin'"), but when Tom King of the original band threatened legal action, the name of the band was changed to Climax for subsequent releases.
+The group had signed to Marc Gordon's Carousel label (which later changed its name to Rocky Road due to the existence of another label named Carousel), for which initial releases, including the "Changes"/"Lost in My World" single, were issued on Bell with a Carousel imprint.
+Carousel was then launched as an independent label, distributed by Bell, and its first release was Climax' debut single, "Hard Rock Group," which generated no major interest.